 On an island formed by volcanic eruptions, Iceland’s explosive beauty is in its fjords, lava fields, glaciers and beyond.

 Iceland has the natural beauty of lush Scandinavia.
-You don’t have to venture much further than the Golden Circle to unearth this country’s marvels: the tremendous Golden Falls, Hengrill volcano and the ever-spewing Strokkur geyser.
+And you don’t have to venture too far outside Reykjavik to unearth this country’s marvels: the tremendous Golden Falls, Hengrill volcano and the lively Strokkur geyser.
 But Iceland has more than just natural wonder to offer.
 Reykjavik's eclectic culture was formed through hundreds of years of isolation and today is one of the most creative and peaceful nations on earth.
 With a society built on cohesion, equality and respect, Icelanders make some of the world’s best company.

 Our Iceland trips

 Iceland tour reviews

 Articles on Iceland